wilsonkl/sfmflex-release/README.md

 ### Viewing the Visualizations
 To view the interactive visualizations, first run one of the pipeline scripts above to get a json file containing the scene parameters and the computed covariance eigenvectors.
-Then edit `sfmflex-release/code/vis/vis_supp.html` (line 40) to include that json file.
+Then edit `sfmflex-release/code/vis/vis_supp.html` (line 43) to include that json file.
 (The include path is relative to the `vis_supp.html` file.)
 Now open `vis_supp.html` in any web browser.

 ### File Formats

 **BAL problems**
 The Bundle Adjustment in the Large datasets use the same camera model as Bundler.
-See the [project page](https://grail.cs.washington.edu/projects/bal/) for details.
+See the [BAL project page](https://grail.cs.washington.edu/projects/bal/) for details.
 Notice that unlike Bundler, the 2D coordinate system has its origin at the image center.

 The BAL (and Bundler) cameras map 3D world coordinates `X` into 3D camera-centered coordinates `Y` via `Y = R*X + t`.